HappenedByProxy/USW-Referencing/README.md

 - Edition gains an "n" (edn instead of ed)

 ## What it's missing:
 - Web pages with no authors need to be italicised.
-Example:
+- Due to reasons out of my experience, my style will put "Anon." as the author.
+This is wrong.
+-
 (*Online Abertillery*, 2010)

 *Online Abertillery* (2010) Available at: http://www.abertillery.net/tales_ghost.html
 (Accessed: 19 July 2010).

-- Due to reasons out of my experience, my style will put "Anon." as the author.
-This is wrong.

 ## Ways to help
 Please create pull issues that can fix the following things: